Analysis | How the opportunity costs of tornado warnings could be reduced

 Economists use the term opportunity cost to describe the value of what you could have chosen to do anytime you make or are forced to make an alternative decision.
 Once a tornado warning is issued, people should stop their activities and take shelter until it is safe to resume their normal routine.
 But this imposes an opportunity cost that may come from the value of their labor to the economy or the value of their lost leisure.

 The National Weather Service is aware of this cost and has modified procedures to minimize its impact.
 For example, in 2007 the Weather Service changed from county-based to storm-based warnings reducing the area being warned.
-In research I conducted with Dan Sutter, professor of economics at Troy University, we estimated this change alone reduced the opportunity cost of tornadoes by 56 percent.
-Now, a new warning paradigm is being developed that could lower the cost even further.
+In research I conducted with Dan Sutter, an economics professor at Troy University, we estimated this change alone reduced the opportunity cost of tornadoes by 56 percent.
+Now, a new warning paradigm is being developed that could lower the cost further.

-Currently, tornado warnings are binary, you are either in a warned area or you are not.
+Tornado warnings are binary; that is, you are either in a warned area or you are not.
 On average, a tornado only occurs within the warned area 30 percent of the time due to the false alarm rate.
-Plus, when a tornado does occur within the warned area there is still only a small chance the tornado will strike your specific location since the average warned area is 275 square miles.
+Plus, when a tornado does occur within the warned area, there is still only a small chance the tornado will strike your specific location since the average warned area is 275 square miles.
 Regardless, the prudent decision is to actively respond to the warning since you do not know the likelihood of being impacted by the event.

 However, if the information provided to you contained the probability your location would be hit, your decisions could be better informed.
 This is the goal of a proposed next-generation program called FACETS, which stands for Forecasting a Continuum of Environmental Threats.